Mater Lotteries vs Endeavour Lotteries: Property Location Quality Comparison 2026

 Here's where Mater winners face a genuinely trickier position: a $3.5M coastal home sitting empty incurs council rates of roughly $4,000–$7,000 per year, land tax potentially applying above Queensland's $600K threshold (at around 1.75% on the excess), and insurance costs that can run $8,000–$15,000 annually for a high-value coastal property.
 Holding costs for a Mater prize home while you decide what to do could easily exceed $30,000 per year.

 Endeavour's lower-value properties in growth corridors carry far more manageable holding costs — typically $8,000–$14,000 annually — and they're far more likely to generate rental income that offsets those costs while you decide whether to sell or hold.
-For a first-home buyer scenario, an Endeavour prize in a growth corridor suburb might even be liveable, whereas a $3.5M Noosa waterfront is a wonderful problem to have but an expensive one to sit on.
+For a first-home buyer scenario, an Endeavour prize home becomes immediately liveable and potentially cash-flow positive.
+A Mater prize home often requires immediate decisions about sale or substantial ongoing investment.